 F. Outbound and Internal links:

-We can provide an outbound link when its not possible for us to explain the topic instantly.
-For example - Lets say you are writing an article on Machine Learning and if you mention Artificial Intelligence somewhere in the article.
-Then, instead of explaining Artificial Intelligence and breaking the flow of your article, you can provide an outbound link to explaining the topic, say, on Wikipedia.
-And, if user wishes to know more about the term, then he/she can click on the outbound link.
+Lasly, we can provide outbound links when its not possible for us to explain the topic.
+For example – Lets say we are writing an article on Machine Learning and if we mention Artificial Intelligence somewhere in the article.
+Then, instead of explaining Artificial Intelligence and breaking the continuity of our article, we can provide an outbound link to website that explains the topic well, say, on Wikipedia.
+And, if user wishes to know more about the term, then he/she can click on that outbound link.

 Internal links are our website links.
 It is necessary for search engines to crawl our website efficiently, so it advised not to go too deep with our website link structure hierarchy.
-For example - If we have to click five times before reaching to the relevant web page then it negatively impacts user experience as well as our web page ranking in SERPs.
+For example – If a user has to click five times before finding a relevant web page then it affects user experience.
+And, not only that it also affects our search engine ranking.

-In conclusion, ON Page SEO (Search Engine Optimization) methodology is great tool to rank better on SERPs if implemented appropriately.
+In conclusion, if we can utilize it well then On Page SEO (Search Engine Optimization) methodology is great tool to rank better on SERPs.